 However, focusing exclusively on the playing fields where a company already competes can leave investors (and CEOs) blinkered to events ‘out of left field’.
 Disruptive technology can shift the goal posts, and even the field of play.
 Further, the ‘winner takes all’ nature of new technology means the viability of incumbent business models can potentially be challenged.
 Given the size of the downside risk we try to incorporate a regular re-assessment of innovative threats to our invested businesses.

 This is often easier said than done, however.
 Technologies which ultimately become disruptive tend to manifest in unpredictable ways and can work against the grain of the prevailing cultural inertia.
 Technology which is ubiquitous today often languished beneath the collective conscious radar until a critical mass was reached and adoption exploded.
 The speed of this adoption is often driven by recommendation and thus the advent of social media has vastly accelerated the pace of disruption.

-We are cognizant of this hindsight bias and our limitations in accurately predicting the pathways of technological change.
+We are cognisant of this hindsight bias and our limitations in accurately predicting the pathways of technological change.
 We try however to identify vulnerabilities to overarching trends and move rapidly when those trends achieve critical mass.
-For example we monitor closely nascent applications of blockchain and machine learning where the scale of the disruptive potential is still unknown.
+For example, we are monitoring closely nascent applications of blockchain and machine learning where the scale of the disruptive potential is still unknown.
 Multiyear consumer trends have the potential to be even more destructive.
-For example stuffocation, the trend towards experientialism and away from materialism as coined by James Wallman, is an existential threat to many traditional industries.
+Stuffocation, the trend towards experientialism and away from materialism as coined by James Wallman, is an existential threat to many traditional industries.